nuta/seiya.me/www/blog/_rethinking-microkernels.md

 ## Why Rust?

 I chose Rust as the primary programming language for Stelana.
-Rust enforces me to design a good API, for example, *"who owns this object?"*, *"does this operation need a mutable reference?"*, *"where should I decrement the reference counter?"*, *"where should I acquire a lock?"*, and so on.
+Rust enforces me to clarify implementation assumptions, for example, *"who owns this object?"*, *"where should I acquire the lock?"*, *"does this operation need a mutable reference?"*, and *"where should I increment the reference counter?"*.
+Rust types become great docs.
 If I'm doing something wrong, the compiler tells me that it won't work.
 For me, Rust is C++ with safety belts.

-Rust is a well-designed programming language, but it needs to introduce some advanced concepts to do things correctly.
+Rust is a well-designed programming language, however, it needs to introduce some advanced concepts to do things correctly.
 Async Rust is a good example of this.
-It's very carefully designed, but is hard by nature.
+It's carefully designed, but is hard to comprehend by nature.
 This is why Stelana apps are written in a straightforward event loop + non-blocking APIs style.
 I intentionally avoid using such advanced language features so that newbies can use Rust as a scripting-ish language with an ergnomic developer experience.

-In the near future, I plan to add a support for GC-based languages like JavaScript.
+In the near future, I plan to add a support for GC-based languages like JavaScript as well.
 They are approachable for beginners, provide memory safety, and would be fast enough for non-critical OS components.

 ## How to try Stelana